Blog/Hexarelin Dosage Guide: Protocols

 Desensitization

-Not a side effect in the traditional sense, but the primary practical limitation.
-Managed entirely through cycling protocol: 4-6 weeks on, 6-8 weeks off.
-See the desensitization timeline section above for the complete data.
+Not a side effect in the traditional sense, but the primary practical limitation you will face.
+The fix is straightforward: cycle 4 to 6 weeks on, 6 to 8 weeks off.
+See the desensitization timeline section for the complete data.

 Timing, Administration, and Practical Tips

-Best timing windows: - Morning fasted: Aligns with the natural cortisol peak.
-GH pulse supports the transition from overnight fasting into the active day.
-The most popular timing for single-daily protocols. - Before bed: Supports the natural nocturnal GH surge.
+Best timing windows: - Morning fasted: Aligns with your natural cortisol peak.
+The GH pulse supports the transition from overnight fasting into your active day.
+This is the most popular timing for single-daily protocols. - Before bed: Supports the natural nocturnal GH surge.
 GH secretion is highest during slow-wave sleep.
-However, one study found hexarelin decreases slow-wave sleep duration while stimulating cortisol release during the night (PubMed 15177700).
-If sleep quality suffers, switch to morning-only dosing. - Both (twice daily): Morning fasted + before bed for standard and blast protocols.
+One study found hexarelin decreases slow-wave sleep duration while stimulating cortisol release during the night (PubMed 15177700).
+If your sleep quality suffers, switch to morning-only dosing. - Both (twice daily): Morning fasted plus before bed for standard and blast protocols.
 This produces two large GH pulses per day.

 Injection method: Subcutaneous, same technique as other peptides.
-Abdomen (2 inches from the navel) and outer thigh are preferred sites.
+Abdomen (2 inches from your navel) and outer thigh are preferred sites.
 Rotate injection sites to prevent lipodystrophy.
-Use 29-31 gauge insulin syringes.
+Use 29 to 31 gauge insulin syringes.

 For the complete injection technique, see peptide injections guide.